divideby0/elon/docs/Termination-behavior.md

 ## Enabled group

-Chaos Monkey will only consider server groups eligible for termination if they are marked as enabled by Spinnaker.
-The Spinnaker API exposes an *isDisabled* boolean flag to indicate whether a group is disabled.
-Chaos Monkey filters on this to ensure that it only terminates from active groups.
+Elon will only consider teams eligible for termination if they are marked as enabled by Sysbreaker.
+The Sysbreaker API exposes an _isDisabled_ boolean flag to indicate whether a group is disabled.
+Elon filters on this to ensure that it only terminates from active groups.

 ## Probability

-For each app, Chaos Monkey divides the instances into instance groups (the groupings depend on how the app is configured).
-Every weekday, for each instance group, Chaos Monkey flips a weighted coin to decide whether to terminate an instance from that group.
-If the coin comes up heads, Chaos Monkey schedules a termination at a random time between 9AM and 3PM that day.
+For each app, Elon divides the employees into employee groups (the groupings depend on how the team is configured).
+Every weekday, for each employee group, Elon flips a weighted coin to decide whether to terminate an employee from that group.
+If the coin comes up heads, Elon schedules a termination at a random time between 9AM and 3PM that day.

-Under this behavior, the number of work days between terminations for an instance group is a random variable that has a [geometric distribution][1].
+Under this behavior, the number of work days between terminations for an employee group is a random variable that has a [geometric distribution][1].

-The equation below describes the probability distribution for the time between terminations. *X* is the random variable, *n* is the number of work days between terminations, and *p* is the probability that the coin comes up heads.
+The equation below describes the probability distribution for the time between terminations. _X_ is the random variable, _n_ is the number of work days between terminations, and _p_ is the probability that the coin comes up heads.

     P(X=n) = (1-p)^(n-1) × p,   n>=1

-Taking expectation over *X* gives the mean:
+Taking expectation over _X_ gives the mean:

     E[X] = 1/p

-Each app defines two parameters that governs how often Chaos Monkey should terminate instances for that app:
+Each team defines two parameters that governs how often Elon should terminate employees for that app:

- * mean time between terminations in work days (μ)
+- mean time between terminations in work days (μ)
- * min time between terminations in work days  (ɛ)
+- min time between terminations in work days (ɛ)

-Chaos Monkey uses μ to determine what *p* should be.
-If we ignore the effect of ɛ and solve for *p*:
+Elon uses μ to determine what _p_ should be.
+If we ignore the effect of ɛ and solve for _p_:

     μ = E[X] = 1/p
     p = 1/μ